or

 dagster dev -f definitions.py

-Dagster discovers every SQLBuild model as an asset.
-Selecting a subset of assets in the Dagster UI automatically scopes the sqb build invocation to those models via --select.
+Dagster discovers every SQLBuild model, loader, task, and asset as a Dagster asset.
+Selecting a subset in the Dagster UI automatically scopes the sqb build invocation to those nodes via --select.
+For production deployments, use project.prepare() or sqb compile --dag to generate the DAG artifact explicitly in your CI pipeline.

 Asset selection